-Research databases are powerful search tools that provide access to books, scholarly and peer-reviewed articles, citation and abstract indexes, primary sources, images, and statistics, and much more.
+Research databases are powerful search tools that provide access to books, scholarly and peer-reviewed articles, citation and abstract indexes, primary sources, images, statistics, and much more.

-Some databases are multi-disciplinary and well-suited for broadly exploring particular topics, while others are highly specialized and best used for in-depth research.
+Some databases are multi-disciplinary and well-suited for broadly exploring particular subjects, while others are highly specialized and best used for in-depth research.
 Our librarians can help you find the right database for your needs and assist you with search strategies and troubleshooting.

 UK Libraries materials are organized according to the Library of Congress Classification System, which groups items by subject.

-LC call numbers consist of letters and numbers, and are arranged in alphabetical and then numerical order.
+Library of Congress call numbers consist of letters and numbers, and are arranged in alphabetical and then numerical order.
 To find the floor and wing location for the call number you’re looking for, please refer to our Floor Maps.

-For more detailed information on reading call numbers, visit our Community Users library guide.
+For more detailed information on reading call numbers, visit our Community Users Library Guide.

 911 / #UKPD(#8573)